marcellbarsony/blog/_posts/Drafts/2022-04-13-VulnHub-Mr_Robot.md

 ---

 [Mr. Robot](https://www.imdb.com/title/tt4158110/) is one of the greatest TV shows ever made, and it is the most authentic representation of actual real life hacking to this day.
 [Mr-Robot: 1](https://www.vulnhub.com/entry/mr-robot-1,151/) has 3 flags to find.

 # Preparation

-The virtual machines are placed onto the same isolated internal network where they can only communicate with each other.
+The virtual machines are placed onto the same isolated internal network where they can only communicate with each other.<br>
 On the isolated internal network, the VirtualBox DHCP server assigns IP addresses to the machines:

 ```sh